 Bounce rate data comes directly from Google Analytics.
 Connecting Google Analytics to your Jetpack site is straightforward, though you will need a Premium or Professional plan to use it.
 You can view your bounce rate on the Audience Overview page within your analytics section.

-How to reduce your bounce rate with Jetpack
+How to reduce your bounce rate in WordPress

 1. Enable Related Posts on individual blog posts